Alexamk/RREFinder/README.md

 You can also specify a range of other options, such as number of cores to use, or the bitscore cutoffs.
 Use 'python RRE.py -h'  to see a list of options.

+# Use RREFinder as a wrapper around the original way to detect RREs (HHPred) (Advanced)
+You can also use RREFinder as a way to run the HHPred pipeline in a commandline fashion, just to detect RREs.
+This provides analogous results as when submitting queries online in the HHPred pipeline.
+However, RRE regions are automatically resubmitted in the same pipeline, to verify them.
+This requires downloading of the uniclust30 database (https://uniclust.mmseqs.com/).
+Warning!
+This process is typically very time-consuming, and not typically suitable for large-scale analysis.

+HHPred is used first to find low-probability hits (<= 40).
+The region with flanking regions are extracted, and resubmitted  using the same pipeline, using a high-probability cutoff (>= 90).

+Setup:
+1) Make sure the pipeline is prepared for exploratory mode as described above.
+2) Download the uniclust30 database from https://uniclust.mmseqs.com/.
+It is recommended to store the database on an SSD drive.
+3) Point to the database in the config file, with both the expand_database and the resubmit_database variables

+        resubmit_database=path/to/uniclust30
+        expand_database=path/to/uniclust30

+3) Run RRE.py with the --rrefinder-primary-mode flag set to hhpred.
+E.g.

+        python RRE.py -i my_infile.gbk -m exploratory --rrefinder-primary-mode hhpred